 However, this design has several disadvantages.
-Since our group is not capable of constructing this kind of actuator within the given time frame, we would be forced to purchase it, which would cost almost \$600.
+Since our group is not capable of constructing this kind of actuator within a semester, it would need to be purchased, which would cost almost \$600.
 This price is also for the smallest model we could find, which still isn't small enough to fit in the orbital cavity.
 These drawbacks aside, if we were able to purchase a linear actuator at a reasonable price that was dimensioned to fit in the orbital cavity, we would still have to determine exactly how much current to apply to make the eyelid open and close at normal blinking speeds in a single iteration.